kailaix/ADCME.jl/docs/src/tu_customop.md

 **Step 2: Implement the kernels**

 Run `customop()` again and there will be `CMakeLists.txt`, `gradtest.jl`, `MySparseSolver.cpp` appearing in the current directory. `MySparseSolver.cpp` is the main wrapper for the codes and `gradtest.jl` is used for testing the operator and its gradients. `CMakeLists.txt` is the file for compilation.
+In the gradient back-propagation (`backward` below), we want to back-propagate the gradients from the output to the inputs, and the associated rule can be derived using adjoint-state methods.

 Create a new file `MySparseSolver.h` and implement both the forward simulation and backward simulation (gradients)